equivalent/equivalent.github.io/_posts/til/2021-12-23-change-elasticsearch-memory-usage-on-osx-macbook-homebrew.md

 /opt/homebrew/Cellar/elasticsearch-full/7.16.2/libexec/config/jvm.options
 ```

+(your path to this file may be different)

-Now I need to add following lines to the file:
+Now I need to add following lines to the `jvm.options` file:

 ```
 # ...